Social proof in marketing is simple.

 Here’s what you need to know about social proof in marketing psychology.

-- We lean towards products and services that are popular & familiar.
+- We lean towards products and services that are popular and familiar.

-- So we look upon brands more favourably if we see that other people like us have chosen them.
+- That means we look on brands more favourably if we see that other people like us have chosen them already.

-- Above all, without trust, buying decisions are very difficult.
+- Above all, without trust, buying decisions are difficult.

-- Group approval helps us to try NEW products & services.
+- Group approval helps us try NEW products and services.

 - Brands have MANY options to show social proof in the words they use – testimonials, reviews, follower conversations.
-You’ll find a huge list of ideas here in Virtual Gold Dust’s free course on social proof.
+You’ll find lots of ideas here in Virtual Gold Dust’s free course on social proof.

 More marketing psychology gold dust

-Check out my free resource library for more gold dust on building your brand using marketing psychology.
+Check out Virtual Gold Dust’s free marketing resources for more gold dust on building your brand using marketing psychology.